kevinchannon/kata/bowlingscorer/README.md

 and output a value between 0 and 300 for the score of the game.

+Watch out for:
-Watch out for invalid inputs like "83"; the digits in each pair must sum to <= 0xA.
+* invalid inputs like "83"; the digits in each pair must sum to <= 0xA.
+* The last frame is special and can have three throws in it.
+The first two digits must sum to <= )xA still, but the third digit can be anything in the range [0x0,0xA].

 Some examples of the inputs and corresponding outputs might be